cxr00/Nemesis-Tracker/README.md

 ## Got Feedback?

-If you hacve any problems, questions, or suggestions for new features, let me know on [Twitter](https://www.twitter.com/the_complexor)!
+If you have any problems, questions, or suggestions for new features, let me know on [Twitter](https://www.twitter.com/the_complexor)!
 And if you'd like to support this and other game community projects like this, check out my [Patreon page](https://www.patreon.com/complexor)!